isacco1975/AmigaBasic-ARDUINO/AmigaBasic_READ_Arduino/README.md

   In WinUAE, select the COM Port connected to the USB_CH340 Driver or Your Arduino driver, it can be on COM3: or any port.
 It does not matter!
-  Remember to change the speed to 9600 inside the Amiga Program and the Arduino Sketch supplied.

-- Run WinUAE selecting the default configuration, add the kickstart rom, the ADF Floppy files mentioned before, set the Serial Port pointing to your arduino on COMx, don't check "RTS/CTS" nor "DIRECT" (see attached picture "Serial_Port_Settings" inside "WinUAE Settings" for more details.
+- Run WinUAE selecting the default configuration, add the kickstart rom, the ADF Floppy files mentioned before, set the Serial Port pointing to your arduino on COMx, don't check "RTS/CTS" nor "DIRECT".
   If you don't want to type the entire BASIC program by hand, I provided it inside the "AmigaBasic Binary File" folder.
 To copy it inside the "BasicDemos" directory of Extras Disk, check also "Add PC Drives at Startup".